Towards Large-Scale and Spatio-temporally Resolved Diagnosis of Electronic Density of States by Deep Learning: Large-Scale and Time-Resolved DOS Prediction

-\textit{Large-Scale and Time-Resolved DOS Prediction.} By combining non-equilibrium molecular dynamics with \add{DeepDOS model}, we investigate the temporal evolution of DOS during the superheated melting process of silicon, which contains solid-liquid coexistence, density gradients and thermal-fluctuated local structure.
+By combining non-equilibrium molecular dynamics with DeepDOS model, we investigate the temporal evolution of DOS during the superheated melting process of silicon, which contains solid-liquid coexistence, density gradients and thermal-fluctuated local structure.

 The dataset containing 1600 silicon site-projected DOS is prepared.
 The atomic configurations are collected from the heat-until-melt simulation under isobaric condition, where the cold lattice, thermal-distorted crystalline and liquid phase are included.
 Different system size is considered, we chose 40 atomic configurations for 8-atom-system, 20 configurations for 16-atom-system and 10 configurations for 32-atom-system.
 Moreover, 80 snapshots for 8-atom-system equilibrated at T= 2000 kelvin, p = 5 GPa are used to improve the description of disordered structure.